TsuyoshiPerogi/SensorTool/README.md

 -Slave Sensor is the sensor you wish to map/clone/translate.
 Analog signal from this sensor must be connected to both one analog and one digital pin.

--Current iteration is for mapping against theGM 1,2,3 bar MAP sensor, but a sensor with known data values can be used to map the salve sensor
+-Current iteration is for mapping against th eGM 1,2,3 bar MAP sensor, but a sensor with known data values can be used instead(MAF/MAP equipped vehicles)

 Program runs for 5mins(60 seconds for dyno version), and logs the following data: